adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="working-with-routes"></a>
 ## 1.3 Working with Routes

 Let's define a few more routes for our app.
-Again, [routes](route) are URLs that are supported by the server.
-We use the [decorator](decorators) `app.route()` to tie the decorated function to the URL given in the parenthesis.
+Again, [routes][route] are URLs that are supported by the server.
+We use the [decorator][decorators] `app.route()` to tie the decorated function to the URL given in the parenthesis.

 <a id="static-routes"></a>
 ### 1.3.1 Static Routes